How to buy Marriott points at the best value (4 steps with pictures)

 Best credit cards for earning Marriott points

-The Amex Marriott Bonvoy Brilliant is currently offering 125,000 bonus Marriott Bonvoy points after you use your new card to make $5,000 in purchases within the first three months.
-Plus, earn up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of card membership.
-Offer Expires 5/12/2021.
+The Amex Marriott Bonvoy Brilliant is currently offering 75,000 Marriott Bonvoy bonus points after spending $3,000 in purchases within the first three months.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. Restaurants within the first six months of card membership.
 The card has a $450 annual fee (see rates and fees).

 Be sure to read our Marriott Bonvoy Brilliant review to see the extensive list of worthwhile benefits this premium card offers.